 Eleni Kounalakis, Lieutenant Governor, Chair

-Keely Bosler, Director of the Department of Finance, Member
+Joe Stephenshaw, Director of Department of Finance, Member

 916.477.0691 | Sheri.Pemberton@slc.ca.gov